Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Introduction

-The paper has been organized as follows: In the next section we introduce the basic model, as studied in our previous work~\cite{benjamin08}, and the methods used to investigate the energetics of the BL motor and refrigerator.
-In sections~\ref{sect:eff_motor} and \ref{sect:perf_ref}, we discuss the efficiency and performance of the BL motor and refrigerator respectively based on the basic model.
+The paper has been organized as follows: in the next section we introduce the basic model, as studied in a previous work~\cite{benjamin08}, and the methods used to investigate the energetics of the BL heat engine and heat pump.
+In sections~\ref{sect:eff_motor} and \ref{sect:perf_ref}, we discuss the efficiency of the BL heat engine and heat pump respectively based on the basic model.
 Section~\ref{sect:linear} discusses the efficiency and coefficient of performance in the linear response regime.
-In section~\ref{sect:effopt}, we study the effect of different potential and temperature profiles on the motor efficiency and refrigerator coefficient of performance.
+In section~\ref{sect:effopt}, we study the effect of different potential and temperature profiles on the heat engine efficiency and heat pump coefficient of performance.
 Finally, we end with a conclusion.

+Throughout this paper, we use the terms motor and heat engine interchangeable to mean the same thing i.e. a Brownian motor doing work against an external load.
+Similarly the terms heat pump and refrigerator mean the same thing.